fsmb/ua-api/docs/practitioners-v1/get.md

 # Get

-Gets a submission, by its unique ID, for a practitioner.
+Get a specific submission, by ID, for a practitioner.

 ```HTTP
 GET {baseUrl}/v1/practitioners/{board}/{fid}/{id}